albertvisser/hotkeys/readme.rst

 making it easier to find a keydef if I need it, in whatever way I want to look for it.
 That's why I also built search and filter facilities.

-And then of course, be able to apply changes where possible.
+And then of course, to be able to apply changes where possible.
 For that, part of the screen can be used to define custom fields to show and edit details of a shortcut key definition.